Path Checking for MTL and TPTL over Data Words: Upper Complexity Bounds

-{\em Proof of Theorem~\ref{Path check TPTL-upper-PSPACE-SLP}.} We only show the statement for infinite data words.
+We only show the statement for infinite data words.
 The proof is almost identical to the proof of Theorem~\ref{Path check TPTL-upper-PSPACE}.
 We explain the necessary adaptations.
-The input consists of a $\tptl$-formula $\psi$ (without loss of generality in negation normal form), two SLPs $\mathcal{G}_1$ and $\mathcal{G}_2$ and a binary encoded number $k$.
+The input consists of a $\tptl$ formula $\psi$ (without loss of generality in negation normal form), two SLPs $\mathcal{G}_1$ and $\mathcal{G}_2$ and a binary encoded number $k$.
 Let $u_1 = \val(\mathcal{G}_1)$, $u_2 = \val(\mathcal{G}_2)$ and $w=u_{1}(u_{2})^{\omega}_{+k}$.
 We have to check whether $w \models_\tptl \psi$ holds.
 For this we use the alternating polynomial time algorithm from the proof of Theorem~\ref{Path check TPTL-upper-PSPACE}.
-We only consider the simpler case $k > 0$.
-Define $C := C_\psi$ by \eqref{C}, $M := M_{u_2}$ by \eqref{M}, $m_1$ by \eqref{eq-m1}, and $m_2$ by \eqref{eq-m2}.
+We only consider the more difficult case $k > 0$.
+Define $C \defeq C_\psi$ by \eqref{C}, $M \defeq M_{u_2}$ by \eqref{M}, $m_1$ by \eqref{eq-m1}, and $m_2$ by \eqref{eq-m2}.
 Note that the binary encodings of these four numbers can be computed in polynomial time by Lemma~\ref{lemma-min-max}.

 As before, in every configuration, $\tm$ stores a triple $(i,\delta, \varphi)$, where $\varphi$ is a subformula of $\psi$, $i$ is a position in the data word from the interval $[0,|u_{1}|+|u_{2}|)$, and $\delta$ is a register valuation (with respect to the relative semantics) whose range is $[-m_1, \max\{m_1, C+M+1\}]$.
 For each such $\delta$ we define $m_\delta$ as in \eqref{eq-mdelta} and $n_\delta$ as in \eqref{eq-n}.
 Given $\delta$, one can compute the binary encodings of these numbers in polynomial time.
 Furthermore, note that a triple $(i,\delta, \varphi)$ with the above properties can be stored in polynomial space.